nhejazi/hbds5018_git/README.md

 n.b., These are _opinionated_ takes of mine, and many may disagree with them.
-As you learn more about version control best practices, you may find alternative frameworks/guidance that better suite your, and your team's, work style.
+As you learn more about version control best practices, you may find alternative guidance that better suit your, and your team's, work style.

 ---